spiralsyzygy/qbCoach/docs/qb_rules_v2.2.4.md

 ---

+# 7. Decks, Hands, and Turn Flow

+- Deck size: **15** cards per player.
+- Opening draw: each player draws **5** cards.
+- Mulligan: before turn 1, each player may replace any subset of those 5 cards once, drawing back to 5.
+- Turn order: P1 starts; turns alternate.
+- Start-of-turn draw: draw **1 card**, except **skip on turn 1**.
+If the deck is empty, no card is drawn but the game continues.
+- Hand size: variable; no hard cap and the game does not end on empty deck.
+- Passing: a player may pass their turn; the game ends if both players pass consecutively.
+- Game end: either all 15 tiles are occupied or there are two consecutive passes.

+---

 # 7. Card Data Rules (Epic A)

 All card attributes used for gameplay must come directly from the official